nammayatri/nammayatri/Backend/README.md

 , backend-run-mobility-stack
 ```

 This will run nammayatri components using `cabal run`.
-If you wish to run using Nix, run:
+If you wish to run it using Nix instead, run:

 ```sh
 nix run .#run-mobility-stack